Holo-Host/branding/README.md

 ### HOLO Brand Guidelines

-**Note:** Not all specifications in the HOLO Brand Guidelines apply to UI development.
+**Note:** The brand guidelines were developed initially for corporate media.
+Not all specifications in the HOLO Brand Guidelines apply to UI development.

 * [HOLO Brand Guidelines (pdf)](documents/HOLO_Brand_Guidelines.pdf)